celikmehmetfatihh/Graduation-Project-BayfaMETA/README.md

 BayfaMETA is an automatic recruitment system designed by Doğukan Baysal, Mehmet Fatih Çelik, Ata Kaleli, Melisa Çağılgan supervised by Mariam Hmila in METU.
 I worked on the backend and automatic testing part of this project.
+You can find detailed information about our application in BAYFAMETA.pdf.